original to The Matt Gonzalez Reader, May 29, 2019

 The group was eager to learn from past artists.
 “All of us liked a wide variety of artist books that we got from the library or occasionally purchases.
 Ensor, Goya, Max Beckmann, de Kooning, Rauschenberg, Picasso, David Park, and art periodicals.”

-Segarini’s Market would become the place in which the seminal work of the Firehaus Group was made.
+Segarini’s Market was the place in which the seminal work of the Firehaus Group was made.
 It’s importance to the circle of artists cannot be overstated, as St. John recalls “Segarini’s is the real deal.
 That is the Firehouse.”

 THE SPATSA GALLERY & GREEN GALLERY